Back to Blog

 Conclusion

-Next time you need to compress a PDF containing sensitive personal information, consider where that file is actually going.
+Next time you need to compress a PDF containing sensitive personal information, or convert a confidential Word document to PDF, consider where that file is actually going.
 With client-side tools, the answer is simple: nowhere.
 It stays with you.

 That is the future of web utilities—powerful, fast, and private by default.